MisterTea/CodeFS/README.md

 # Why make CodeFS?

 Remote development is a key component of software engineering.
-Whether developing for embedding devices or building large ML pipelines in the cloud, one often finds oneself needing to work jointly on a local laptop and on a desktop, embedded device, or virtual server.
+Whether developing for embedded devices or building large ML pipelines in the cloud, one often finds oneself needing to work jointly on a local laptop and on a desktop, embedded device, or virtual server.

 There are already several approaches for this, here is a breakdown of their pros and cons: